The Beauty of National Parks of Slovakia

 For this park are typical long valleys, deep canyons, and steep rocks.
 Hikers really love the famous ridge hiking, you can also rest in several cottages such as Kamenna chata (Stone cottage).

-Famous and attractive for visitors are caves Demanovska Ice cave and Demanovska Cave of Liberty.
+Famous and attractive for visitors are the caves Demanovska Ice cave and the Demanovska Cave of Liberty.

 From the southern side of Low Tatras, there is famous hiking from the sheep farm to sheep farm and trying of local milk and milk products.